 Designed by Andrew Trotter Studio, this contemporary building blends into a rural setting naturally.
 The studio referenced vernacular architecture in the design and used locally sourced materials for the build.
 Named Masseria Moroseta, the hotel and working farm welcomes guests into a spectacular landscape in Puglia.
 The building features bright white walls, stone flooring, and vaulted ceilings that ensure the living spaces remain cool during the summer.
 In a similar way to the region’s rustic dwellings, the retreat features a central courtyard and rooms arranged around this space.
 The rooms have access to private patios that open to the garden or to the olive grove with 500-year-old trees.
 On the roof, the shared terrace area provides spectacular sea views.

-An old farmhouse redesigned as a holiday home.
+An old farm house redesigned as a holiday home.

 Located in Turnhout, in the province of Antwerp, Belgium, House H is a great example of Flemish architecture and craftsmanship.
 Architecture firm AIDarchitecten renovated the building and redesigned it as a holiday home.
-The modern farmhouse stands at the edge of a tree line, close to a pond.
+The farm house stands at the edge of a tree line, close to a pond.
 The studio preserved original elements and used regional materials for the restoration process.
 On the back façade, new openings provide gorgeous views of the tranquil setting; wooden shutters provide privacy when needed.
 The interior features a light color palette and a blend of natural materials like stone and wood.
 Outside, there’s a swimming pool and a covered lounge space.